gemcfadyen/Apprenticeship-JavaScriptTaskMan/README.md

 - Install Babel for translating ecma6 to ecma5
 `npm install babel-preset-es2015 --save-dev`
 `npm install babel-preset-es2015 --save-dev`
-- Install a simple http server to run the app on
-`npm install http-server --save-dev`

 Open package.json and add the following under scripts:

 "scripts": {
   "babel": "babel --presets es2015 js/main.js -o build/main.bundle.js",
-    "start": "http-server"
 }

 Create a `build` directory, where the generated (downgraded) javascript will be stored after babel has been run